equalizer999/GitHub-App-Base-setup/README.md

 ![Set required values](./docs/images/create-github-app-2.drawio.png)

 **Notes**
-- Enter a unique name and description for your GitHub App.
-The name of your GitHub App will be visible to users of the app.
+- Enter a unique '`GitHub App Name`' and optionally a '`Description`' for your GitHub App.
+These will be visible for your GitHub App users.
-- Enter a Homepage URL for your GitHub App.
+- Enter a '`Homepage URL`' for your GitHub App.
 This URL is visible to users of your app.

 ### 2. Set base configuration GitHub App

 ![Base GitHub App configuration - empty](./docs/images/base-github-app-configuration-1.drawio.png)
 ![Base GitHub App configuration - filled](./docs/images/base-github-app-configuration-2.drawio.png)

+1. Set the required '`Webhook URL`' field.
+We'll update this later on, so for now just enter a dummy URL.
+2. Optionally - Set the '`Webhook secret (optional)` field.

+> [!WARNING]
+> It is highly recommended to set the '`Webhook secret (optional)`' field as well.
+This can/will be used to validate the webhook payload on the receiving side later on.

+> [!TIP]
+> For the '`Webhook secret (optional)`' field, you can use the following PowerShell snippet to generate a random string, it will enhance the encryption strength of the webhook payload.
+> ```PowerShell
+> -join ((65..90) + (97..122) + (48..57) | Get-Random -Count 32 | % {[char]$_})
+> ```

+Configure the 'Permissions' and the 'Subscribe to events' sections for your GitHub App.
-Set the required fields and permissions based on what you want to achieve.
-Please check the [additional resources](#additional-resources) and/or function [source code](./src/functions/http-webhook-receive/run.ps1).
+- Check the [additional resources](#additional-resources) and/or function [source code](./src/functions/http-webhook-receive/run.ps1).
 Check which permissions are used to achieve the desired result.

+***Important***
-***Important*** We'll update the webhook URL later on, so for now just enter a dummy URL.
+1. We'll update the '`Webhook URL`' later on, so for now just enter a dummy URL.
+2. When you set the '`Webhook secret (optional)`', make sure to set it in this step and you copy it somewhere.
+We'll need it further down the line.

 ### 3. Generate a private key for the GitHub App